 Following repatriation, John Wood left Australia in 1948, joining the great exodus of Australian actors moving to England at the time.
 He performed on the West End for a few years, but then retired to Spain with his wife, actress Phil Buchanan.
 He also died young – in 1965.

-Unfortunately, the group of performers who knew Mary well have also passed on – Lloyd Lamble, Peter Finch, Alan Cuthbertson, Lou Vernon – only Lamble left an as yet unpublished memoir.
+Unfortunately, the group of performers who knew Mary well have also passed on – Lloyd Lamble, Peter Finch, Allan Cuthbertson, Lou Vernon – only Lamble left an as yet unpublished memoir.
 It’s a great pity Mary did not leave her own memoirs for us – we know that she was a great raconteur and her memoirs of the Australian stage would have been entertaining.